jrmoulton/jrmoulton-web/content/about.md

 # A new blog

-It is time.

 A few years ago when I was first learning programming I often thought about how useful it would be to write down the information I was learning from the perspective of a newbie because I _**knew**_ what the actual difficulties were for a beginner.

-But, alas, I was too busy learning programming to actually write about it.
+But I was too busy learning programming to actually write about it.
 So now a few years have gone by, I'm not so much of a begginer anymore and this probably isn't going to be as useful as it once was... but here we are.
-And I'm doing it.

 ## The goal